GravityI/godot-toolbox/README.md

 Asset folders can be found on their respective version folder.

-## Including assets in your project
+## Adding resources to your project

 Simply download the zip or clone the repository, copy the folders that interest you and paste them into your project.
 Then, import the scenes contained within each folder in Godot Engine.

 ## License

-Each asset will have its own LICENSE.md file available in their folder.
+Each asset will have its own LICENSE file available in their folder.
 If it requires attribution, use the **Credits** section in **Assets List**.

 ## Assets List